ansible/awx/docs/bulk_api.md

 In the above example, `inventory: 2` will get used for the job templates (11, 12 and 13) in which inventory is marked as prompt of launch.

+*Note:* The `instance_groups` relationship is not supported for node-level prompts, unlike `"credentials"` in the above example, and will be ignored if provided.
+See OPTIONS for `/api/v2/bulk/job_launch/` for what fields are accepted at the workflow and node level, as that is the ultimate source of truth to determine what fields the API will accept.

 ### RBAC For Bulk Job Launch

 #### Who can bulk launch?
 Anyone who is logged in can view the launch point.
 In order to launch a unified_job_template, you need to have either `update` or `execute` depending on the type of unified job (job template, project update, etc).

+Launching using the bulk endpoint results in a workflow job being launched.
+For auditing purposes, in general we require to assign an organization to the resulting workflow.
+The logic for assigning this organization is as follows:

+- Superusers may assign any organization or none.
+If they do not assign one, they will be the only user able to see the parent workflow.
+- Users that are members of exactly 1 organization do not need to specify an organization, as their single organization will be used to assign to the resulting Workflow
+- Users that are members of multiple organizations must specify the organization to assign to the resulting workflow.
+If they do not specify, an error will be returned indicating this requirement.

+Example of specifying the organization:

+    {
+        "name": "Bulk Job Launch with org specified", "jobs": [
+            {"unified_job_template": 12},
+            {"unified_job_template": 13}
+        ],
+        "organization": 2
+    }

 #### Who can see bulk jobs that have been run?
 System admins and Organization admins will see Bulk Jobs in the workflow jobs list and the unified jobs list.
 They can additionally see these individual workflow jobs.